Challenger 2: Armament

 The Challenger 2 is equipped with a 120 mm 55-calibre long L30A1 tank gun, the successor to the L11 gun used on Chieftain and Challenger 1.
 The gun is made from high strength electro-slag remelting (ESR) steel with a chromium alloy lining.
 Like earlier British 120 mm guns, it is insulated by a thermal sleeve.
 It is fitted with a muzzle reference system and fume extractor, and is controlled by an all-electric control and stabilisation system.
 The turret has a rotation time of 9 seconds through 360 degrees.

 Uniquely among NATO main battle tank guns, the L30A1 is rifled and along with its predecessor, the Royal Ordnance L11A5, the only Third Generation Main Battle Tank Guns to use a rifled barrel.
-This is because the British Army continues to place a premium on the use of high explosive squash head (HESH) rounds in addition to armour-piercing fin-stabilized discarding-sabot rounds.
+This is because the British Army continues to place a premium on the use of high explosive squash head (HESH) rounds in addition to armour-piercing fin-stabilized discarding-sabot (APFSDS) rounds.
 HESH rounds have a longer range (up to 8 km further) than APFSDS, and are more effective against buildings and thin-skinned vehicles.

 Forty-nine main armament rounds are carried in the turret and hull.
 These are a mix of L27A1 APFSDS (also referred to as CHARM 3), L31 HESH and L34 white phosphorus smoke rounds, depending on the situation.
 As with earlier versions of the 120 mm gun, the propellant charges are loaded separately from the shell or KE projectile.
 A combustible rigid charge is used for the APFSDS rounds and a combustible hemicylindrical bag charge for the HESH and smoke rounds.
 An electrically fired vent tube is used to initiate firing of the main armament rounds.
 The main armament ammunition is described to be "three-part ammunition", consisting of the projectile, charge and vent tube.
 The separation of ammunition pieces aids in ensuring lower chances of unfired ammunition detonating prematurely.

-The Challenger 2 is also armed with a L94A1 EX-34 7.62 mm chain gun coaxially to the left of the main gun, and a 7.62 mm L37A2 (GPMG) machine gun mounted on a pintle on the loader's hatch ring.
-4,200 rounds of 7.62 mm ammunition are carried.
+The Challenger 2 is also armed with a L94A1 EX-34 7.62 mm chain gun coaxially to the left of the main gun, and a 7.62 mm L37A2 (GPMG) machine gun mounted on a pintle on the loader's hatch ring; 4,200 rounds of 7.62 mm ammunition are carried.
 The Challenger can also mount a Leonardo "Enforcer" remote control weapons system, bearing a 7.62 mm L37A2 (GPMG) machine gun, a 12.7 mm heavy machine gun or a 40 mm automatic grenade launcher.